Management and Technology (TUM-BWL)

 Starting in the second semester, students get insights into their chosen specialization in technology (Chemistry, Mechanical Engineering, Informatics, Electrical and Information Technology, Computer Engineering, Medicine and Renewable Resources).

 The specialization in Renewable Resources is taught at TUM Campus Straubing for Biotechnology and Sustainability.
 The specialization in Computer Engineering is the only specialization taught 100 % in English.
-The is a special selection procedure for the specialization of medicine.
-Students who start their studies from WS 19/20 can only choose this specialization.
+There is a special selection procedure for the specialization of medicine.
+Only students who start their studies from winter semester 2019/2020 can choose this specialization.
 The specialization medicine has also limited number of capacity.

-Within the upper terms, our students get the chance to prove their team working skills during the module “Project Studies” and can choose a specialization in the Management or/and Technology area depending on their personal interests.
+Within the upper terms, our students get the chance to prove their team working skills during the module “Project Studies” and can choose a specialization in the Management Innovation & Entrepreneurship, Marketing, Strategy & Leadership, Operations & Supply Chain Management, Finance & Accounting, Economics & Policy or/and Technology area depending on their personal interests.

 Moreover, the modules “International Experience" & "Communication Skills” give students the possibility to acquire important soft skills, extend their language proficiencies and collect experience abroad.